Germany rolls out world's first hydrogen train

 Alstom is betting on the technology as a greener, quieter alternative to diesel on non-electrified railway lines - an attractive prospect to many German cities scrambling to combat air pollution.

-"Sure, buying a hydrogen train is somewhat more expensive than a diesel train, but it is cheaper to run," Stefan Schrank, the project's manager at Alstom, told AFP.
+"Sure, buying a hydrogen train is somewhat more expensive than a diesel train, but it is cheaper to run," said Mr Stefan Schrank, the project's manager at Alstom.

-Other countries are also looking into hydrogen trains, Alstom said, including Britain, the Netherlands, Denmark, Norway, Italy and Canada.